Complete Vegan Fitness Diet Guide [For Health & Performance]

 We’ve seen a whole load of discussion on veganism and swearing off animal products, but we like to look at it a bit differently at CleanLeanMachine.com.

-A vegan or plant-based diet is all about celebrating the amazing benefits of plant foods, not just demonizing meat-eaters or a scientific diet.
+A vegan or plant-based diet is all about celebrating the amazing benefits of plant foods, not just demonizing meat or a scientific diet.
+Whatever your ethical and health concerns, there’s no arguing that more plant foods is the way forward.

 This guide, then, is a celebration of plant foods.
 Including what they can do for you, and how to live the best vegan diet possible, especially if your goals are for maximum fitness performance.